 That is why a house becomes one of those items “in probate”.
 Legally, a determination needs to be made of who will inherit this home, or how the title will be transferred so that it can be conveyed or sold.
-Therefore, while an estate is in the probate process, real estate professionals say that “the home is in probate”, along with all their other property.
+Therefore, while an estate is in the probate process, real estate professionals say that “the ”, along with all their other property.

 How Do You Sell A Home In Probate?